Windsor Nature Park

 Making your way along the boardwalk, you’ll notice a few diverging paths.
 That’s because all the routes are connected.
 This way, you won’t need to backtrack or worry that you missed seeing anything.

 As most of the trail is under the cover of the trees, you won’t be walking under the hot sun.
-Hence, you can stroll leisurely and spot rare native plants like the Hanguaga plants that the trail is named after.
+Hence, you can stroll leisurely under the subcanopy and spot rare flora and fauna like the Hanguana Rubinea that the trail is named after.

 Duration: Approximately 15 minutes